 You’ve stored up too many browser cookies and cache.

 If none of the factors above is your problem, then that’s the time you can start considering a potential virus infection.

 Another warning sign of a computer virus is the appearance of unexpected pop-ups on your computer screen—it can take the form of pop-up ads or strange messages.
 Aside from the fact that this malware can disrupt your internet browsing experience, it can also carry other disruptive malware threats.
 That’s why it’s important that you’re mindful of the emails you open and the things you click online.
-Few of the common sources of this virus infection are malware infected pop-up windows, unsolicited emails, and malware that are disguised as legitimate programs.
+A few of the common sources of this virus infection are malware-infected pop-up windows, unsolicited emails, and malware that are disguised as legitimate programs.